FirePheonix/cognitive-notes/README.md

 </div>

-### Learn more about CognitiveUI: https://www.CognitiveUI.com/
+### Learn more about Cognitive: https://www.getcognitive.in

 ## Develop